 Best Picnic Baskets

 The first step to a great picnic is a great basket to transport all your picnic food.
-There’s a wide range of price points for picnic baskets, depending on how many bells and whistles you want.
+You can find a wide range of price points for picnic baskets, depending on how many bells and whistles you want.
 Based on my research, they range from around $20 to $400.
+Yes, you read that correctly.
 You can also find them in a variety of materials and sizes.

 Here are some suggestions that you might like:

-- The Traditional Option: This is the picnic basket you probably picture.
-This is a great choice if you want to recreate the classic picnic aesthetic.
+- The Traditional Option: When you think of a picnic basket, this is likely what you picture.
+It’s great choice if you want to recreate the classic picnic aesthetic.

 - The Foldable Option: I like this one because it’s affordable, collapsible, and insulated, making it perfect for keeping beverages cold.

-- The Most Portable Option: This is a great option for if you’re looking for a backpack-style picnic basket with all the bells and whistles included.
-This would be great for hiking to a secluded location for some wine and cheese.
+- The Most Portable Option: This is an ideal option for if you’re looking for a backpack-style picnic basket with all the bells and whistles included.
+Pack this one and hike to a secluded location for some wine and cheese.

-- The Bigger Option: This is one of the more affordable big picnic baskets I found.
+- The Bigger Option: Undoubtedly, opt for this if you need an affordable big picnic basket.
 I like it because it has that classic aesthetic and includes plates and cutlery for four.

-- The Luxury Option: In the fanciest version of my life, this is the picnic basket I would get.
+- The Luxury Option: In the fanciest version of my life—or perhaps the movie version—this is the picnic basket I would get.
 This would be a great wedding present for a couple who loves picnicking.

 Some Quick Picnicking Tips